Common Safety Concerns for Colorado Breweries

 By Christopher Peterson, Partner, Fisher Phillips An increasing number of local breweries here in Colorado have been inspected within the last couple of weeks as part of OSHA’s continuing Local Emphasis Program (“LEP”) to reduce employee exposure to hazards associated with beverage manufacturing processes in general industry operations.
 As part of this LEP, OSHA is […]

-For the long-term health of a brewer, either for yourself or for your employees, boots are a top concern.
+For the long-term health of a brewer, either for yourself or for your employees, brewing boots are a top concern.
 This blog article will examine a few considerations that may impact your decision on boot style and features, and give a few recommendations for boots from CBG members.
-These recommendations have not been solicited for in […]
+These recommendations have not been solicited for […]

 LOCKOUT/TAGOUT (LOTO) STANDARD